 A Modern Initiation - Prevention

-2012 : note from author: My previous idea of monitoring boys before puberty is impractical, unecessary and now only of historical interest.
-In the immediate future, health care with self-education through internet is obvious - please see Postscript.
+2012 : note from author: My previous idea of monitoring boys before puberty is impractical, unnecessary and now only of historical interest.
+In the immediate future, health care with self-education through internet videos is more practical - please see Postscript.

 The solution to complex problems is often very simple.